13337/fcc/README.md

 # fcc
-Assorted projects and solutions for algorithm challenges from freecodecamp.
+Assorted solutions for algorithmic challenges and javascript projects from freecodecamp.